Navaratri: Regional practices

-Eastern Indian subcontinent
+Bengal, Assam, and Odisha

-Navaratri is celebrated as the Durga Puja festival by Bengalis, Odia people, Assamese people, Bihari people, Tripuri people, Maithils, Nepalese people, Bhutanese people, Burmese people as well as some minor tribal ethnicities in Bangladesh and India such as Santal people, Chakma people, Manipuri people and others.
-It is the most important annual festival to Bengali Hindus and a major social and public event in eastern and northeastern states of India, where it dominates the religious life.
+Navaratri is celebrated as the Durga Puja festival by Bengali Hindus, Assamese people, Odia people, and Tripuri people of the eastern Indian subcontinent.
+It is also celebrated by large numbers of people belonging to the Bihari cultures including the Bhojpuri people, Maithili people, Nagpuria people, Magahi people, and Madheshi people, as well as some minor tribal ethnicities in Bangladesh and India such as Santal people, Chakma people, Manipuri people and others.
+It is the most important annual festival to Bengali Hindus and a major social and public event in the eastern and northeastern states of India, where it dominates the religious life.
 The occasion is celebrated with thousands of pandals (temporary stages) that are built in community squares, roadside shrines, and large Durga temples in West Bengal, Odisha, Jharkhand, Bihar, eastern Nepal, Assam, Tripura, and nearby regions.
 It is also observed by some Shakta Hindus as a private, home-based festival.
 Durga Puja festival marks the victory of the goddess Durga in the battle against the shape-shifting, deceptive, and powerful buffalo demon Mahishasura.

-The festival begins with Mahalaya, a day where Shakta Hindus remember the loved ones who have died, as well the advent of the warrior goddess Durga.
+The festival begins with Mahalaya, a day where Bengali, Assamese, and Odia Hindus remember the loved ones who have died, as well the advent of the warrior goddess Durga.
 The next significant day of Durga Puja is called Shashthi, on which the local community welcomes the goddess Durga and festive celebrations are inaugurated.
 On the seventh (Saptami), eighth (Ashtami), and ninth (Navami) day, Durga, along with Lakshmi, Saraswati, Ganesha, and Kartikeya, are revered.
 These days mark the main Puja (worship) which is performed by the recitation of scriptures, legends of Durga in the Devi Mahatmya, and social visits by families to temples and pandals.
-On the tenth day, also known as Vijayadashami, a great procession is held where clay statues of Durga are ceremoniously walked to a river or ocean coast for a solemn goodbye.
-Many mark their faces with vermilion (sindooram) or dress in red clothes.
-It is an emotional day for some devotees, and the congregation sings emotional goodbye songs.
-After the procession, Hindus distribute sweets, gifts, and visit their friends and family members.
+The clay idols of Durga, Lakshmi, Saraswati, Ganesha, and Kartikeya are worked on and sculpted for months before Durga Puja by artisans.
+The process of making the idols begins with a puja to Ganesha and invocations of divinities into the bamboo frames of the idols.
+Clay or alluvial soil is usually chosen to sculpt the idols for Durga Puja.
+In some regions of Bengal, it is customary to obtain the clay from nishiddho pallis or “forbidden territories” such as brothels or red light areas due to the belief that Durga resides everywhere in the form of creative energy.
+After the idols are completed and painted, the artisans add a layer of jute over the idols to prevent any cracks or damage.
+Kumortuli, a traditional potters’ quarter in Kolkata is renowned for its community of clay sculptors who craft traditional Bengali idols for festivals like Durga Puja and Saraswati Puja.